About the Jewelry

 What other metals do you use in your jewelry?

-- I use only genuine metals--Sterling Silver, Bronze, Gold-filled and bare Copper wire.
+- I use only genuine metals--Sterling Silver, Bronze, Brass, Gold-filled and bare Copper wire.
 For metal beads and bead caps, some are solid Sterling Silver, Silver-plated, Copper, Bronze, Gold-filled, Pewter (lead-free!) or Brass.
 All wire is uncoated and all beads are certified lead-free.

 what kind of finish do you put on your jewelry?